metametadata/clj-fakes/README.md

 ## Features
 * Works in Clojure and ClojureScript
 * Test runner agnostic
+* Arrange-Act-Assert style testing
 * All test doubles are named "fakes" to simplify terminology
 * Fakes can be created for:
   * protocol instances
   * functions
-* Supports "nice" protocol fakes
+* "Nice" protocol fakes
-* Supports Arrange-Act-Assert style testing
 * Monkey patching is supported to fake implicit dependencies
 * Self-testing: automatically checks for unused fakes